Sometimes you need to diffuse essential oils without a diffuser. Maybe your diffuser broke, or you don’t have one.

-There are numerous methods via which essential oils can be employed into any health benefiting regimen, and the following are 5 of those methods (although there exist more options concerning this, these are the 5 that tend to be the most “user friendly.”
+There are lots of methods in which you can diffuse essential oils without a diffuser.
+Here are my 5 favorite methods.
+(Of course there are lots more options but these are the 5 that tend to be the most “user friendly.”)

 This method can be achieved through a variety of ways, the most obvious being to simply inhale nasally the vapors from the bottle directly.
 You can also soak a cotton ball with the oil and leave it in your purse to inhale all day.

 This can be particularly helpful to pregnant women or any other person experiencing nausea when they inhale a cotton ball soaked with peppermint oil or other anti-emetic essential oil.

 Another method is steam inhalation, which involves placing a few drops of oil in a bowl of steaming water, placing a towel over your head and breathing in the vapors that way.